Submit Your Game - How?

 Q: How do I distribute an iOS game to you if it's not already on the App Store?

-A: iOS developers can prepare pre-release ("ad-hoc") builds of their games and submit them to the IGF just like builds for any other platform.
-Check google or Apple's documentation for information on creating these builds, and we will provide further instructions on the iOS submission process very soon.
+A: Our backend allows iOS developers to upload pre-release ("ad-hoc") builds of their games and submit them to the IGF just like builds for any other platform.
+These will be automatically provisioned for all the devices our judges and jurors have added when they are admitted into the backend, so all of our judges are free to play any iOS game, even ones they have not been randomly assigned.
+Check google or Apple's documentation for information on creating ad-hoc builds, and our instructions provided when submitting your game.

 If you have further questions, please contact the IGF Content Directors.